zikula-modules/Content/README.md

 Each page can arrange arbitrary content elements using Bootstrap grids.

+It also features additional functionality, like translating content and tracking changes between different versions.

 <a name="requirements" />

 ## Requirements

-This module is intended for being used with Zikula 2.0.7+.
+This module is intended for being used with Zikula 2.0.9+.

 <a name="installation" />